CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ### CLI Commands/Controller class:

 #### controllers.CommandLineInterface ->
-Main class for the project, prompts user to input each of their classes, then uses the workers.Scheduler class to create a schedule and outputs details about each course as well as a basic schedule.
+Main class for the project, prompts user to input each of their classes, then uses the Scheduler class to create a schedule and outputs details about each course as well as a basic schedule.

 ### Potential Additions for Future Phases: